thousand-quokka/INDE577/Supervised learning/Linear Regression/README.md

 Outliers of a data set are anomalies or extreme values that deviate from the other data points of the distribution.Data outliers can damage the performance of a machine learning model drastically and can often lead to models with low accuracy.

-- Linear Regression assumes that the data is independent Very often the inputs aren't independent of each other and hence any multicollinearity must be removed before applying linear regression.
+- Linear Regression assumes that the data is independent

+Very often the inputs aren't independent of each other and hence any multicollinearity must be removed before applying linear regression.

 ## Dataset
-The red wine dataset contains 1599 samples,12 columns.
-Download link is: [red wine dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality).
-* fixed acidity
-* volatile acidity
-* citric acid
-* residual sugar
-* chlorides
+The Penguins Dataset contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.
+These data were collected from 2007 - 2009 by Dr. Kristen Gorman's team.
+It consists of 344 rows and 7 columns.
+The three different species of penguins are Chinstrap, Adélie, and Gentoo penguins.
+Download link is: [palmer penguine dataset](https://www.kaggle.com/datasets/parulpandey/palmer-archipelago-antarctica-penguin-data).
-* free sulfur dioxide
+* species
-* total sulfur dioxide
+* island
-* density
+* bill_length(mm)
-* pH
+* bill_depth(mm)
-* sulphates
+* flipper_length(mm)
-* alcohol
+* body_mass(g)
-* quality
+* sex